Skip to main content

 Impact of NDRS data

 The below infographic provides examples of how NDRS has used patient data and the impact of that work.
-Please refer to the supporting information section of this page for a full summary of the content of this image:
+Please refer to the text description for a full summary of the content of this image:

 Screen shot of impact of NDRS data